suwandywijaya123/business-metrics-for-data-driven-companies/Final project report (happy hat business case study).md

 ### Recommendation on business process change:

 -Adopting dynamic metrics for financial reporting systems.
 This enable happy hats to make a fast inform decisions.
+The dynamic metrics such as:
+ 1. Revenue, cost of goods sold, and inventory on hand to be report monthly instead of annually.